-Gazell.io was conceived by Gazelli Art House in 2015 to mark the gallery’s commitment to building a market for VR works as a medium.
-Gazell.io started as a programme of monthly online residencies for artists working in the digital and virtual reality realm and continues to expand to incorporate partnerships and initiatives.
-In 2020, to celebrate the fifth year anniversary of the successful VR group exhibition series ‘Enter Through the Headset’, the Gazell.io VR Library was launched.
-An evolving selection of curated digital artworks including previous Gazell.io residents is now permanently on view to the public through the installation of two VR headsets in the Gazell.io Project Space on Dover Street.
+Since its establishment in 2015, the GAZELL.iO platform represents the gallery’s commitment to building a market for VR works as a medium.
+The digital arm of Gazelli Art House began as a programme of monthly online residencies for artists working in the digital and VR realm, and the platform still continues to expand its partnerships and initiatives.
+In 2020, to celebrate the fifth anniversary of the acclaimed VR group exhibition series Enter Through the Headset, GAZELL.iO’s VR Library was launched.
+This encompasses an evolving selection of curated digital artworks, including those of previous GAZELL.iO residents.
+These are now permanently on view – and can be accessed in the GAZELL.iO Project Space on Dover Street.

 In 2012, Gazelli Art House launched the Window Project, which utilises the gallery's façade as an additional platform for displaying art.
 Since 2015, the initiative has been repurposed to support graduates from various art schools through open call competitions – which take place three times a year.
 Schools such as Central Saint Martins and the Royal College of Art are among the renowned institutions that Gazelli Art House has partnered with for this.